sradc/sradc.github.io/_posts/2019-03-03-piano-tuning.md

 *An introduction to equal temperament tuning.*

-You have been given a keyboard.
+You have been given a (**theoretical**) keyboard.
 Inconveniently, this keyboard has not been tuned.
 You'd like to play it, and therefore decide to tune it yourself.
-Luckily, the mechanics of tuning this (theoretical) keyboard are easy... you just need to work out which frequency to assign to each note...
+Luckily, the mechanics of tuning this keyboard are easy... you just need to work out which frequency to assign to each note...